marcorinck/ngStart/README.md

 [src/main/external-libs](src/main/external-libs)

 Currently there is no automated pick-up from bower dependencies for loading with requireJS.
-If you want to implement it, please go ahead and fix #4 .
+If you want to implement it, please go ahead and fix [issue #4](https://github.com/marcorinck/angular-template-project/issues/4) .
 Thanks!

 After adding new dependencies you have to configure loading in 2 different files: